fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ## Using fleetctl with an API-only user

-Now that `fleetctl` and the Fleet server are configured, it can be helpful to create an API-only user to use when running automated workflows.
+Now that `fleetctl` and the Fleet server is configured, it can be helpful to create an API-only user to use when running automated workflows.
 An API-only user can be given a role based on the abilities it needs.
 The default access level is `Observer`.
 For more information on roles, see the [user permissions documentation](./Permissions.md#user-permissions).

 ### Create an API-only user